anyproto/docs/anytype-basics/setting-up-your-profile/customization.md

 ### Preferences

-Select your **default object type** and you'll the option to choose from any of the default types, types you've created, or create a new type.&#x20;
+Select your **default object type** and you'll have the option to choose from any of the default types, types you've created, or create a new type.&#x20;

 This defines the type of object that opens up when you create a new object (hitting the plus sign).